pdqcom/PowerShell-Scanners/PowerShell Scanners/Dell BIOS Scan/README.md

 # Description

 Uses DellBIOSProvider module to gather current BIOS settings.
-Script will is not setup for passwords on BIOS.
+Script is not setup for passwords on BIOS.

 # Author
 James Wood